Carlos-M-A/notes/python/python.md

 ### is, is not, ==, !=

-'is' is used in Python for testing object identity.
-While the '==' operator is used to test if two variables are equal or not, 'is' is used to test if the two variables refer to the same object.
+`is` is used in Python for testing object identity.
+While the `==` operator is used to test if two variables are equal or not, `is` is used to test if the two variables refer to the same object.

 ```python
 >>> [] == []